Who I Work With

 In addition to working with individuals, I also work with couples.
 Couples often seek therapy when patterns of conflict or emotional distance have become difficult to navigate on their own.
 At other times, couples come not because something is wrong, but because they want to better understand one another and strengthen their relationship.

 My work with couples focuses on creating space for honest dialogue, emotional attunement, and a deeper understanding of how each partner’s inner world shapes the relationship.
-Therapy becomes a place to slow down, listen more carefully, and explore how freedom, responsibility, and care are lived between two people.
+Therapy becomes a place to slow down, listen with care, and explore how freedom and responsibility are lived between two people.

 What I’ve outlined above is not an exhaustive list of the experiences I work with.
 My work does not require a clear label or diagnosis, and for many people, not knowing is itself the most important place to begin.